GuilhermeAumo/aumogpt-ufes/oumi/readme.md

   --fsdp.sharding_strategy FULL_SHARD
 ```

-5. Save on HF `python3 upload_adapter_to_hf.py <your-config.yml>`, dont forget to uncomment `output_adapter_name: "aumoai/llama3.2-3B-qlora-oumi-aumogpt-adapter"` on the present YAML in this case
+5. Save the model on HF (HuggingFace) `python3 upload_adapter_to_hf.py <your-config.yml>`, dont forget to uncomment `output_adapter_name: "aumoai/llama3.2-3B-qlora-oumi-aumogpt-adapter"` on the present YAML in this case.
+Be sure to have a `HF_TOKEN` system variable configured before using.